 The actuarial assumptions used in the valuation are shown in this section.
-Assumptions were established based upon an Experience Study covering the period July 1, 2012 through June 30, 2017 (please see our report dated August 9, 2018).
-The rates of retirement were updated due to the adoption of Act 415 in 2021.
+Assumptions were established based upon an Experience Study covering the period July 1, 2017 through June 30, 2022 (please see our report dated May 10, 2023 and our follow-up letter dated September 20, 2023).
 The actuarial assumptions represent estimates of future experience.